 ″The courts should be concerned with what’s good, just and equitable,″ said Arnold B. Tschirgi. ″The Waddoups annuity should not be considered a corporate asset.″

 But a lawyer for 11 banks, who are owed $247 million by Monarch Capital, maintained the Waddoups gained tax advantages by placing their annuity with the parent company, rather than Monarch Life, and now must live with the consequences of a possible bankruptcy distribution.

 ″The Waddoups chose to be no more than an unsecured creditor,″ said Risa Rosenberg.

-After seizing the company, state insurance regulators turned management of the company over to Penn Mutual Life Insurance Co., which is also interested in acquiring Monarch Life.
-The deal gives the Philadelphia company the right of first refusal.
+After seizing the company, state insurance regulators, with the approval of a state Supreme Court judge, turned management of the company over to Penn Mutual, which is also interested in acquiring Monarch Life, under a deal that gives the Philadelphia company the right of first refusal.

-The banks have pressed their case by filing a federal lawsuit accusing Penn Mutual of fraud and improper influence.
+The banks have pressed their case by filing a federal lawsuit, accusing Penn Mutual Life Insurance Co. of fraud and improper influence.

 Monarch Life, which has about 250,000 policies, is continuing to make payments on its own annuities and other insurance products.